 - If you choose to receive enhanced messaging, you will receive an electronic message indicating: “The trade was rejected due to Barclays economic check logic (i.e. “last look”).
 Please contact BARX Client Services for additional information.”

 - Please note that your ability to receive enhanced messaging is dependent on (a) your opting to receive such messaging on your FIX connection and (b) to the extent you use a third-party channel, such third party channel enhancing its service to allow enhanced messaging on its platform.

 - If you do not choose to receive enhanced messaging, or if enhanced messaging is not available on a particular third-party channel, you will receive an electronic “NACK” message indicating that the trade request is “not acknowledged.”
 Please contact your Barclays sales representative to request the reason for any rejected request.

 8. Can my trade request be rejected for reasons other than Last Look?

 Yes.
 As noted above, all trade requests go through a series of pre-trade risk management controls, any of which can cause a trade request to be rejected.
 These include limits on the amount of exposure that can be accumulated in relation to a particular counterparty over a defined period, credit checks, checking that the counterparty is not requesting to trade on non-permissioned currency pairs, and other controls.

-No. Last Look is agnostic as to the causes of market movements and will reject a trade request whenever the market moves beyond the price tolerance in place during the prescribed time delay.
+No. Last Look is agnostic as to the causes of market movements and will reject a trade request whenever the market moves beyond the price tolerance.

-Barclays will share with clients the amount of time delay and the price tolerance that is applied to a client’s trade requests as part of Last Look.
+Upon request, Barclays will share with clients the parameters that control the calculation of the price tolerance that is applied to a client’s trade requests as part of Last Look.
 Please consult your Barclays sales representative for information about any rejected trade request.